The Sax IT Club is a cross between IT training and a social club.

-At the Fromus Centre, Seaman Avenue, Saxmundham, IP17 1XP - where we use the hall (with PASTEL Business WiFi).
+At the Fromus Centre, Seaman Avenue, Saxmundham, IP17 1XP.

 When does the Sax IT Club meet?

-Meetings are twice a month, on the 2nd and 4th Wednesdays of every month, in the evenings from 6pm to 8pm - except for the dark, cold winter evenings of the four months November - February, when the Sax IT Club closes down for the winter.
+Meetings are twice a month, on the 2nd and 4th Fridays of every month, 10am to 12pm - except when the Sax IT Club closes down for the summer., in July & August.

 How much does it cost?

 There is no upfront block commitment in time or charges.
 For each 2-hour meeting you attend there is a charge of £10 which contributes to overheads, which include hall hire, professional tutor and refreshments.